tundradawn/modelo-reactjs/README.md

 - **`./src/services`**
   - Any classes acting as service modules reside here.
 - **`./src/styles`**
-  - Base styles, known as global styles set here.
+  - Base styles such as globals, colors, typography, and themes.

 ##### `webpack.config.js`